senyuanfan/cnn-onset-detection/README.md

 Pytorch implementation of the method described in: </br>
 Schlüter, Jan, and Sebastian Böck.
 "Improved musical onset detection with convolutional neural networks."
 2014 ieee international conference on acoustics, speech and signal processing (icassp).
 IEEE, 2014.

-Adapted by Senyuan Fan and Emily Kuo for Transient Detection
+Modified by Senyuan Fan and Emily Kuo for Transient Detection

 ## Requirements